tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### MeasurementMethod

 - Name: bdqffdq:MeasurementMethod
-- Definition: A data quality solution concept that relates a Measure to its Specifications.
+- Definition: A data quality SolutionsConcept that relates a Measure to its Specifications.
 - SubClass Of: DataQualityMethod; MeasurementConcept

 ********************